-Table 6-6.
+Table 5-6.
 HTTP Status Codes and Errors

 HTTP Status Code Description Operations That Return the Status Code 200 The operation is successful.
 All operations.
 You can check the returned data in the results data structure.
-400 You cannot perform the operation because the appliance is in the current state.
-For information about the states of the appliance, see the Upgrading the vCenter Server Appliance and Platform Services Controller Appliance topic.
-Validate the upgrade spec Run the upgrade Get the upgrade spec Get the raised question Answer to the question Get the state of the appliance 401 You use invalid user name or password, or authentication is failed.
-Validate the upgrade spec Run the upgrade Get the upgrade spec Get the raised question Answer to the question Get the state of the appliance 404 The state of the appliance cannot be determined Get the state of the appliance.
+400 You cannot perform the operation because the vCenter Server instance is in the current state.
+For information about the states of the vCenter Serverinstance, see the Upgrading a vCenter Server Instance topic.
+Get the state of the vCenter Server instance Validate the upgrade spec Run the upgrade Get the upgrade spec Get the raised question Answer the question 401 You use invalid user name or password, or authentication is failed.
+Get the state of the vCenter Server instance Validate the upgrade spec Run the upgrade Get the upgrade spec Get the raised question Answer the question 404 The state of the vCenter Server instance cannot be determined Get the state of the vCenter Server instance.
 500 There is a vapi std error.
-For information about the types of vapi std errors, see the vapi.std.errors API in the API Reference documentation.
+For information about the types of vapi std errors, see the vapi.std.errors API in the API reference documentation.
 Get the raised question.

-If errors appear during the upgrade process, you can check the results data structure, the API log file, and download the appliance support bundle from https://FQDN_IP_address_of_your_appliance: 443/appliance/support_bundle.
+If errors appear during the upgrade process, you can check the results data structure, the API log file, and download the vCenter Server support bundle from https://<server>:443/appliance/support-bundle.

-Workflows and Class Diagrams for Upgrade Stage 2
+Workflows for Upgrade Stage 2

-You can use the vcenter deployment API to run the upgrade stage 2 process of your vCenter Server Appliance and Platform Services Controller appliance.
+You can use the vcenter deployment API to run the upgrade stage 2 process of your vCenter Server instance.

-Figure 6-6 and Figure 6-7 show example upgrade workflows.
+Figure 5-5.
+Upgrade Workflow and Figure 5-6.
+Upgrade Stage 2 Workflow show example upgrade workflows.

-During stage 1, the appliance is in a NOT_INITIALIZED state.
-After a successful deployment, the appliance enters in an INITIALIZED state.
-If there are errors during stage 1, the appliance stays in a NOT_INITIALIZED state and you must redeploy it.
+During stage 1, the vCenter Server instance is in a NOT\INITIALIZED state.
+After a successful deployment, the vCenter Server instance enters in an INITIALIZED state.
+If there are errors during stage 1, the vCenter Server instance stays in a NOT\INITIALIZED state and you must redeploy it.

-You can check the state of the appliance before, during, and after the upgrade process.
-You can run the upgrade stage 2 process if the appliance is initialized.
-You can check the upgrade configuration before you run the upgrade by running the appliance pre-checks.
+You can check the state of the vCenter Server instance before, during, and after the upgrade process.
+You can run the upgrade stage 2 process if the vCenter Server instance is initialized.
+You can check the upgrade configuration before you run the upgrade by running pre-checks.
 If errors or warnings appear during the validation of the upgrade specification, you must remove the causes and correct the specification.

-During the upgrade process, the appliance can enter in a FAILED or QUESTION_RASED state.
-If a question appears during the upgrade, the appliance enters in a QUESTION_RAISED state and stays in it until you provide an answer.
-You can run the upgrade in silent mode, in which the appliance does not generate questions, and uses default answers.
+During the upgrade process, the vCenter Server instance can enter in a FAILED or QUESTION\RASED state.
+If a question appears during the upgrade, the vCenter Server instance enters in a QUESTION\RAISED state and stays in it until you provide an answer.
+You can run the upgrade in silent mode, in which the vCenter Server instance does not generate questions, and uses default answers.

-If errors appear during the upgrade, the appliance enters in a FAILED state and you must remove the causes, redeploy the appliance and restart the upgrade.
-If stage 2 of the upgrade process is successful, the appliance enters in a CONFIGURED state.
-If the appliance is configured, you can check its services and pause the historical data transfer.
+If errors appear during the upgrade, the vCenter Server instance enters in a FAILED state and you must remove the causes, redeploy the instance and restart the upgrade.
+If stage 2 of the upgrade process is successful, the vCenter Server instance enters in a CONFIGURED state.
+If the vCenter Server instance is configured, you can check its services and pause the historical data transfer.

-Figure 6-6.
+Figure 5-5.
 Upgrade Workflow

-For information about the states of the appliance and available operations, see Upgrading the vCenter Server Appliance and Platform Services Controller Appliance.
+For information about the states of the vCenter Server instance and available operations, see Upgrading a vCenter Server Instance.